yosbelms/cor/docs/get_started.md

 npm install -g yosbelms/cor
 ```

-Once installed you should have access to `cor` command which can compile and build sources.
+Once installed using NPM you should have access to `cor` command which can compile and build sources.
 For cli usage run `cor help` command.
 The files containing source code should have `.cor` extension.
 However, Cor read files through `Cor Loader`, a component that can be extended to add support for any kind of processors such as Markdown, Handlebars, YAML... and every else.

 Examples:

-* Compiles source code located in `src` directory and writes it to `compiled` directory:
+* Compiles and builds `app.cor` file and its dependences, the resulting file should be located at `app.cor.js` file:
 ```
-cor compile src -o=compiled
+cor build app.cor
 ```

-* Compiles and builds `app.cor` and its dependences and writing the result to `app.js` file:
+* Compiles and builds `app` package and its dependences writing the result to `./app/app.js` file:
 ```
-cor build app.cor -o=app.js
+cor build ./app -o=app.js
 ```

-Output file (`app.js`) is now ready to be used in a web page by `<srcipt src="app.js"></script>` tag.
+Output file (`app.js`) is now ready to be used in a web page through `<srcipt src="app.js"></script>` tag.
 See [commands](commands.html) for reference.

 ## Hello World tutorial